-- Utilise a variety of theories to analyse developments in the management of organisations and their approaches to and understanding of consumers. - Utilise and critically review a variety of methods of management and marketing communication and apply these to case study material and real life organisational/marketing dilemmas as appropriate. - Apply logical reasoning based on knowledge of management and marketing to a variety of theoretical and applied topics and problems affecting organisations or consumers. - Organise, present and analyse data using a methodology appropriate to social research. - Frame a research problem and execute the research after evaluating the appropriateness of a given approach. - Consider the ethical challenges faced by managers and marketers in the decision-making process.
+- Utilise a variety of theories to analyse developments in the management of organisations. - Utilise a variety of methods of communicating ideas in management including graphical, poster-based, and essay exposition. - Apply logical reasoning based on knowledge of management to a variety of theoretical and applied topics and problems. - Organise, present and analyse data using a methodology appropriate to social research. - Frame a research problem, deciding upon the quality and limitations of a given approach.